The preliminary specification and implementation guide for adding Low-Latency HLS to your streams.

 _HLS parameter that exceeds the last Partial Segment in the current Playlist by the Advance Part Limit, then the server should immediately return 400.
 The Advance Part Limit is three divided by the PART-TARGET if the PART-TARGET is less than one second, or three otherwise.

 _HLS do not trigger blocking if the Playlist contains an

-A target duration timeout that is three times longer is recommended for blocking requests, after which the server should return 503.
+A timeout of three times the target duration is recommended for blocking Playlist requests, after which the server should return 503.

 _HLS: Requests a Playlist Delta Update, in which the earlier portion of the Playlist is replaced with an